Jeannie Russell

-Jeannie Russell (born Jeanne K. Russell; October 22, 1950) is an American actress best known for playing Dennis's playmate, Margaret Wade, in the television series Dennis the Menace, which was based on the Hank Ketcham comic strip of the same name and aired from 1959 to 1963 on CBS.
+Jeannie Russell (born October 22, 1950) is an American actress best known for playing Dennis's playmate, Margaret Wade, in the television series Dennis the Menace, which was based on the Hank Ketcham comic strip of the same name and aired from 1959 to 1963 on CBS.

 Russell was chosen at the suggestion of Jay North, who starred in the role of Dennis, to play his nemesis playmate.
 She appeared in 31 of the series' 146 episodes over the four-year run of the show.

 Career

-Russell also appeared in other popular TV shows of the era, including The Deputy (1959), Assignment: Underwater (1961), Death Valley Days (1961), and The Dinah Shore Show.
+Besides Dennis the Menace, Russell appeared in several other popular TV shows of the era, including The Deputy (1959), Assignment: Underwater (1961), Death Valley Days (1961), and The Dinah Shore Show.
 Russell provided a singing voice in the 1961 Disney movie Babes in Toyland and made an uncredited appearance in the 1963 popular suspense horror film directed by Alfred Hitchcock, The Birds, in which she played a school child.
-In 1993, she made a cameo appearance in the film version of Dennis the Menace playing one of the Mitchells' neighbors.
-In 1971, She moved to St. Louis to filmed the longest running children’s tv show in KETC’s Where will my feet take me today? with Buster Fronto before New York City in 1975 where Mel Winkler is in New York when they’d filming the longest running tv series “Unique New York” together and her last appearance in 1978’s The Letter People - Meet Mister J (1978).
+She later appeared with Mel Winkler in Unique New York.

-She has done live theater and sound track work, as well as performing as a singer.
+She has done live theater and soundtrack work, as well as performing as a singer.
 In the 1990s, Russell was active on the national talk-show and news-feature circuit.
+In 1993, she made a cameo appearance in the film version of Dennis the Menace playing one of the Mitchells' neighbors.

 Personal life

 Since 1978, Russell has been practicing chiropractic medicine in the North Hollywood/Toluca Lake (California) area.
 She also counsels and coaches patients, assisting them with "intuitive eating" skills to embrace a healthy lifestyle.
 Russell had developed a powerful posture building series of movement and strengthening exercises, which draw from her career in show business.

 She is also trained in ballet and jazz dance.
-North and she occasionally appear together at celebrity events.
+Jay North and she occasionally appeared together at celebrity events.